kyverno/chainsaw/website/docs/intro.md

 It is meant to test [Kubernetes operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator) work as expected by running a sequence of test steps for:

-- creating resources
+- Creating resources
-- and asserting operators react (or not) in the expected way.
+- Asserting operators react (or not) the way they should

 ## Why we made it ?